 SEO Vs SEM: Differences And Similarities Between The Two Building Blocks Of Digital Marketing Strategy

 Marketing has significantly evolved over the last decade.
 There has been a huge rise in the options available to the businesses for marketing their products and services.
 However, the rise in options has also led to a growing complexity in the marketing jargon.
-Many terms have been introduced which can be very confusing for young businesses.
+Many terms have been introduced like, organic search engine optimization, off page SEO or search engine rankings which can be very confusing for young businesses.
 It has been seen that many marketers are also confused about the correct meaning and usage of the terms.
-One such example of terms is Search Engine Optimisation or SEO and Search Engine Marketing, or SEM.
+Another example of such terms is Search Engine Optimisation or SEO and Search Engine Marketing, or SEM.

 What is SEO?

 Search Engine Optimization or SEO basically refers to the process by which a website or an online business maximizes the number of visitors organically by making sure that the rank of the site is high in the list of results which are returned by the search engine.

 A huge part of your website’s SEO involves creating high-quality content which will be useful for your target audience.
 Thus, gradually the organic traffic of your website increases.
 The Google Algorithm is changing very frequently, which has also pushed the SEO industry to keep pace with it.
 Despite these changes, one basic SEO guide that remains the same is that it constitutes both on-page and off-page activities.
 It is these tactics and off page & on page SEO guide which confirm that your landing pages, blogs, and even web copies are properly optimized for search.